Syedadnan32/Netflix-Data-Exploration-with-SQL/README.md

 LIMIT
 	10

---5--counting titles based on rating and type in descending order of frequency.
+--7--counting titles based on rating and type in descending order of frequency?

 SELECT
 	*
 FROM